-NOTE: The Sprint 2 has built-in circuitry to sense an excessive heating condition caused by current overload.
+NOTE: The Sprint has built-in circuitry to sense excessive heat caused by current overload.
 If the ESC overheats, it will automatically shut down, as indicated by flashing red and green LEDs.
-This is to protect all on-board components and prevent permanent damage from occurring.
-The ESC can again be used once the internal temperature returns to an acceptable level.
+This is to protect all onboard components and prevent permanent damage.
+The ESC can be used again once the internal temperature returns to an acceptable level.
 Reset by cycling the power.